 So, firstly, you need the measurement of the bottom of your sleeve or cuff including seam allowance.
 Once you have this you can work out the diameter and radius of your circle shape needed for the flounce.
 Here’s a great web page that allows you to find out the radius of a circle so you can make your own pattern….For instance… a lower sleeve edge of 22cm(including seams) generates a radius of 3.5cm and you can use a pencil and compass to draw a circle with it set at 3.5cm.
 Then decide on your cuff length and draw the second circle.
 Viola!
 You have your flounce pattern.

 Alternatively, you can use a straight cuff pattern piece or lower sleeve section as a start point.
-Divide it up and spread into a circle shape like this:… Draw a circle around it by connecting the sections and you have your cuff pattern shape.
+Divide it up and spread it into a circle shape like this:… Draw a circle around it by connecting the sections and you have your cuff pattern shape.

 To hem your circular cuffs why not try roll hemming with a roll hem foot on your sewing machine…or overlock around once and just turn up the depth of the overlocking stitches…or try my method for roll hemming using an overlocker as I wrote about here.